 Since prescription models both foster and stem from the shameful stigmas currently tied to addiction, they render all discussion artificially black-and-white.
-Either you’re a sober upstanding citizen; or you’re a diseased, worthless addict completely incapable of self-control.
+You’re either a sober, upstanding citizen or a diseased, worthless addict completely incapable of self-control.

 See Yourself and Grow

-Someone might argue that removing shame and negative stigmas would just allow addicts to carry on unhindered, fully giving in to their compulsions without any remorse.
+Some might argue that removing shame and negative stigmas would just allow addicts to carry on unhindered, fully giving in to temptation without remorse.

-But thinking that way is emblematic of our common stigma-driven, disease-and-prescription-model approach to addiction.
-It reduces the individual to nothing but a powerless host for their substance or behavior to use—a machine driven freely to carry out the whims of their compulsion.
+But thinking that way is emblematic of our stigma-driven, disease-and-prescription-model approach to addiction.
+It reduces the individual to nothing but a powerless host for their substance or behavior to use—a machine driven freely to carry out the whims of some compulsion.

 Even the worst of addicts still have lives, which they would prefer (all things being equal) to live as well as possible, right?